Kristian Lindberg

-Kristian Ladewig Lindberg (born 14 February 1994) is a Danish professional footballer who plays as a left winger for Ishøj IF.
+Kristian Ladewig Lindberg (born 14 February 1994) is a Danish professional footballer who plays as a left winger.

 Club career

 Nordsjælland

 Lindberg joined Nordsjælland as a 14-year-old from Hvidovre IF.
 He made his professional debut on 31 October 2012 in a Danish Cup game against Midtjylland, where he also scored his first goal.

 On 1 September 2014, he was sent on a one-season loan to Lyngby.

 Atlético Baleares

 In August 2015, Lindberg signed a two-year contract with Segunda División B club Atlético Baleares.

 He would, however, mostly feature as a substitute for the Spanish club which Lindberg owed the team's tactics rather than his own playing style, and he made nine league appearances.

 Roskilde

 In September 2016, Lindberg signed with FC Roskilde on a one-year deal.
 He obtained his playing licence in October.
 He made his debut on 30 October as a starter in a 2–0 defeat against FC Fredericia.

 In January 2017, he extended his contract with Roskilde until December 2018.
 On 5 March 2017, he scored his first goal for the club in a 4–0 away victory against AB.